fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Split 3x5 keyboards are some of the most ergonomic keyboards available, as all keys are within easy reach without stretching or moving the hands.
 A popular layout for such keyboards is [Miryoku](https://github.com/manna-harbour/miryoku).
 But its use of home-row mods is not for everyone.
 Especially Shift as mod-tap on a home-row key leads to frequent ambiguity between mod+tap or tap-tap that can hurt typing flow.

 Kolibri is designed to be a fully functional alternative that is comfortable and intuitive to use with as little as possible getting in the way of typing or coding.
-It aims to be easy to remember and learn for anyone coming from a TKL or similar keyboard without a num-pad.
+It aims to be easy to remember and learn for anyone coming from a TKL or similar keyboard.
+There is also a version with a num-pad style Symbol layer.
 Requiring only two thumb keys per hand makes it compatible with a wide range of keyboards out of the box.

 For full functionality and comfort, all modifier+key combinations must be possible to type without reaching or straining.
 The thumbs can only hold two modifiers or layer keys at the same time.
 Therefore most modifiers have to be assigned to fingers, with no more than one modifier per finger.
 On a 3x5 layout this requires some keys to be dual-function keys.
 Modifier keys must be duplicated on both hands to avoid contortions and to make modifying any key possible.

 Shift and AltGr are conceptually layer switching keys, except they are handled by the host rather than the keyboard firmware.
 Placing them on thumb keys along with firmware layer switching keys feels intuitive, while minimizing the use of problematic mod-tap or layer-tap keys in the 3x5 typing area.
 Moving remaining mod-taps to less frequently used bottom-row keys further reduces the impact on typing flow.
 Per-key mod-tap configuration can unambiguously favour "tap" on fingers and Space, and "hold" on Shift and layer thumb keys.

+With three thumb keys per hand, Alt can be made a one-shot-mod on a thumb key to further minimize bottom-row mods.

 ## Design Choices and Constraints

-* 3x5 with 2 thumb keys per hand
+* 3x5 with 2 thumb keys per hand (3rd key optional)
 * Shift, AltGr and layer keys on the thumbs
-* Bottom-row mods for Ctrl, Gui, Alt
+* Bottom-row mods for Ctrl, Gui, (Alt with 2 thumb keys per hand)
 * Space and Tab on thumbs on the base layer
 * Only one Space and one Shift key
 * Use home row for most frequent keys on layers: editing, navigation, numbers
 * Esc on the home row for use in Vim
 * One-handed arrow keys for lazy browsing

 With Shift and AltGr on thumbs, the remaining thumb keys are are too few for many Miryoku-style one-handed layers.
 Therefore this keymap uses fewer layers, which span both hands.
-Consequently mod-tap modifiers are needed on both hands on all layers to allow all modifier+key combinations, and combinations of thumb modifier/layer with same-hand finger keys are common by design.
+Consequently mod-tap modifiers are needed on both hands on all layers to allow all modifier+key combinations.

+Combinations of a thumb modifier/layer key with same-hand finger keys are common by design.
 This design choice is prominently applied to arrow keys, which are on the same hand as the Fn layer key, so they can be used with one hand for lazy browsing and navigation in documents.

 Shift and AltGr must be on opposite thumbs to allow Shift+AltGr combinations.
 Right-handed users need Shift on the left thumb so it can be used as a modifier with the mouse.
 Space and Tab must be on the right thumb to allow combinations with Shift.
 The layer descriptions assume right-handedness.
 However, a version with flipped thumb-cluster is available for left-handed users.